Loudoun County, Virginia: Demographics

 From 1890 to 1940, the county had a decline in population as people moved to cities for more opportunities.
 The decline was likely highest among African Americans, who had worked in an agricultural economy that was becoming increasingly mechanized.
 During the first half of the 20th century, African Americans moved out of rural areas to cities in the Great Migration.
-As of the early 21st century, African Americans now have a much smaller population compared to their historical population in Loudoun County, with the Hispanic and Asian populations outnumbering them 2-1 and 3-1 respectively.
+In the 21st century, African Americans now form a proportionally much smaller portion of the county's population than they once did, and the Hispanic and Asian populations of the county outnumber them significantly.